TCLee-tech/Java-Springboot-Gemini/README.md

   </dependency>
 </dependencies>
 ```
-2. Add dependency for Cloud Run
+2. Add dependency for Cloud Run, if you are using Cloud Run
 ```
 ---
  <dependency>